 Based on this, ValuePenguin analyzed which states had the highest rate of fatal accidents due to speeding.
-This was determined by taking the percentage of fatal car accidents in a given state, as categorized by the National Highway Traffic Safety Administration (NHTSA), and comparing that to the number attributed to driving too fast for conditions or in excess of posted limit.
+This was determined by taking the percentage of fatal car accidents in a given state, as categorized by the National Highway Traffic Safety Administration (NHTSA), and comparing that to the number attributed to driving too fast for road conditions or in excess of the posted limit.

-- "Driving too fast for conditions or in excess of posted limit" accounted for 22% of all fatal accidents in the U.S. Operating a vehicle under the influence ranked as the second most common cause of fatal crashes, attributing to 14%.
+- "Driving too fast for conditions or in excess of posted limit" accounted for 22% of all fatal accidents in the U.S. Operating a vehicle under the influence ranked as the second most common cause of fatal crashes, attributed to 14%.

 - Where was speeding least prevalent?
-In Mississippi and Florida, drivers’ speeding was only the cause of approximately 6% of total fatal accidents.
+In Mississippi and Florida, speeding was only the cause of approximately 6% of total fatal accidents.

 Where are drivers most likely to be in a speeding-induced fatal accident?

-States in the southeast were less likely to see fatal accidents caused by speeding.
+States in the Southeast were less likely to see fatal accidents caused by speeding

 In Georgia, Florida, Tennessee and Mississippi, fatal accidents were least likely to be caused by speeding.
 In all aforementioned states, 10% or fewer fatal accidents were speeding induced.

-In Mississippi, the state with the lowest rate of speeding-related fatal crashes, the most prevalent cause of fatal accidents was actually failing to yield to the right of way.
+In Mississippi, the state with the lowest rate of speeding-related fatal crashes, the most prevalent cause of fatal accidents was failing to yield to the right of way.

-North Carolina and South Carolina comparatively had the highest percentage of speeding fatalities in the southeast region, with 19% (North Carolina) and 29% (South Carolina) of total fatal accidents caused by driving too fast.
+North Carolina and South Carolina comparatively had the highest percentage of speeding fatalities in the Southeast region, with 19% (North Carolina) and 29% (South Carolina) of total fatal accidents caused by driving too fast.

-A moving violation ticket could cost you more than just the fine.
+A moving violation ticket could cost you more than just the fine

 Across the U.S., an average of 125,000 people receive speeding tickets every day, which leads to millions of speeding citations every year.
 With each offense, the chance of additional penalties increases in an effort by law enforcement to minimize this dangerous driving behavior.